 Key Market Stats:

-- Home values in Springfield have increased by 10.2% year-over-year and are forecast to grow another 11.2% in the next 12 months.
+- Home values in Springfield have increased by 23.4% over the last year.

-- Days on market from the time a home is listed to when it goes under contract is 33.
+- Days on market (average) from the time a home is listed to when it goes under contract is 12.

-- Most affordable neighborhood in Springfield to buy a home is Tom Watkins where the median listing price is $69,200.
+- Most affordable neighborhood in Springfield to buy a home is Woodland where the median listing price is $89,900.